minprog/app-studio/30 Android/10 Unit 1/content.md

 |   2 | The app mostly works but really lacks in quality.                                    |
 |   1 | Clearly, quite a bit of effort went into it, but it does not really work.            |
 |   0 | Not submitted or very incomplete.                                                    |

+This week, we will look at the following quality aspects:

+- layout, margins, compatibility with multiple phone sizes
+- basic code quality such as comments, names, consistency and design
+- easy to use, no odds and ends